Union warns of industrial action at Bank of Ireland

-DUBLIN Ireland's largest banking trade union threatened Bank of Ireland (BKIR.I) with industrial action, saying government efforts to micromanage the sector were proving "increasingly problematic".
+DUBLIN Feb 16 Ireland's largest banking trade union threatened Bank of Ireland with industrial action, saying government efforts to micro-manage the sector were proving "increasingly problematic".

 Ireland is restructuring and shrinking its banks under an EU/IMF bailout deal after they were crippled by the bursting of a property market bubble.